SDL-Hercules-390/hyperion/readme/README.MSVC.md

 You may extract the file to an alternate location, and then set the ZLIB_DIR environment variable accordingly (as explained above).

-The hercules project is currently known to succesfully build with version 1.2.2 (current at the time of writing) of the ZLIB compression library.
+The hercules project is currently known to successfully build with version 1.2.2 (current at the time of writing) of the ZLIB compression library.

 ZLIB is a compression algorithm written by Jean Loup Gailly and Mark Adler.